kent-map/kent/20c/20c-lawrence-biography.md

 <br><br>
 'We bathe and I write among the babies of the foreshore: it is an innocent life and a dull one.'[^ref10]
 <br><br>
-Frieda 'could not help dwelling on the time when I was there with Ernst and the children'[^ref11] which may have influenced Lawrence to write ‘The Shadow in the Rose Garden’.[^ref12]  It was during this time that he completed ‘The Primrose Path’ which would later feature in his collection _England, my England and other stories_.[^ref13]
+Frieda 'could not help dwelling' on the time when she was there with Ernst and the children[^ref11] which may have influenced Lawrence to write ‘The Shadow in the Rose Garden’.[^ref12]  It was during this time that he completed ‘The Primrose Path’ which would later feature in his collection _England, my England and other stories_.[^ref13]
 <br><br>
 Lawrence became increasingly dissatisfied with Kingsgate and on the 11th July he wrote to Constance Garnett:
 <br><br>